UnifiedPush/specifications/specifications/android.md

 The connector MUST change the registration token received with this action for the next registration.

-If a connector receives this action after it already received a NEW_ENDPOINT action for the same token then it should ignore this action.
+If a connector receives this action after it already received a NEW_ENDPOINT action for the same token then it MUST ignore this action.

 ### org.unifiedpush.android.connector.MESSAGE